DurgaV240106/Fridge-door-opening-alarm-circuit/README.md

 # Fridge-door-opening-alarm-circuit

-## Exp 4: Design an fridge door opening alarm circuit using Eagle software
+##  Design an fridge door opening alarm circuit using Eagle software
 ## AIM:
 To design the schematic and PCB layout diagram of an fridge door opening alarm circuit using Eagle software.